loualrid/loualrid.github.io/_projects/blocks.md

 date: 2018-05-25
 ---

-My work on blocks mostly revolved around the Rspec test suite.
+My work on Blocks mostly revolved around the Rspec test suite.
 One of my main goals was to keep test coverage high and assist in debugging CI issues.

 I also worked on UI modules that were user facing, these were pretty much your standard jQuery + HAML fare as far as Rails apps go.